DomenicDev/sem/use-cases/use-case-3.md

-# USE CASE: 3 For Department Manager, Produce a Report on the Salary of Employees in a Department
+# USE CASE: 3 Produce a Report on the Salary of Employees

 ## CHARACTERISTIC INFORMATION